neoxic/lua-mongo/doc/cursor.md

 end
 ```

-Note, however, that the real method unpacks the next value directly from the cursor's internal data
-buffer avoiding additional overhead of creating a temporary [BSON document] as in the example above.
+except that it avoids creating a temporary [BSON document].

 [BSON document]: bson.md